Ramadan 2026 in Dubai: Things to do, events, etiquette and more!

 - Location: Al Wasl Plaza

-Ramadan Wonders at Global Village
+Ramadan at Global Village

-Get ready for the enchanting Ramadan Wonders at Global Village!
+Get ready for the enchanting Ramadan at Global Village!
 Inspired by traditional Emirati markets, this vibrant souk showcases cultural treasures from across the globe.
 Throughout Ramadan, Global Village will be open from 05:00 pm to 02:00 am, giving visitors ample time to enjoy the festive atmosphere.

 - Sunday to Wednesday: 05:00 pm – 01:00 am